Famous People Players is a delightful dinner theatre for the whole family. Learn about the history of their unique and heart-warming show!

 The FPP have been around for more than 30 years.
 They’re rather unique in that they have one troupe who perform here in Toronto, and a second troupe that has travelled the world for years, performing on Broadway, in LA, Japan, Malaysia and pretty much anywhere else you can imagine.

-Another surprising fact about the FPP is that it’s a non-profit organization dedicated to working with developmentally-challenged adults.
+The FPP is a non-profit organization dedicated to working with developmentally-challenged adults.
 All of the performers you’ll see on stage have learning-ability challenges.
 Part of FPP’s mandate is teaching people that we’re all individuals and that we all have different talents to share, and that our abilities shouldn’t be dismissed because of our challenges.
 The talents of these performers are top-notch and have been recognized by their peers in the Hollywood, on Broadway, and all around the world.